 New font designs have opened up an entirely new avenue for creativity, and have hugely improved the tools web designers can use to make their websites stand out.
 Although I wouldn’t recommend using fonts that aren’t easily legible, there’s no reason to limit yourself to standard fonts.
 Get creative and get with the times.

 In the past, there was not much structure in the way websites were designed, leading to many issues in design aesthetics.
 Since then, HTML5 has restructured the standards set for creating website designs, making for a more user-friendly and engaging standard of design.
+While HTML and CSS are now considered not a programming languages.

 Due to page loading times, large and HD images have only recently become used as the standard for image sources.
 Granted, while there was a paradigm shift to PNG images at the beginning of this decade, the dominant trend has been to use GIFs.
 This has been a downside to the branding of many businesses that have not fully utilized the visuals of their logo designs and other graphics options.

-The use of the PNG allows for a broader range of imaging, but there still remained a level of pixelation on images when viewed at different resolutions.
+The use of the PNG allows for a broader range of imaging, but they’re still remained a level of pixelation on images when viewed at different resolutions.
 For example, users who were viewing a website designed for a 600px screen on a 1200px screen would see distortion issues in images.
 Fortunately, with the use of EPS images, such distortion has been greatly minimized.

 EPS images are based on vector imaging, so there is no pixelation and distortion, and the files are compressed to a level that can be loaded quickly.
 This allows for companies who have intricate details in their logo and branding to really be able to present this information to the public without the fear of misrepresentation.